haz/IPPC2023/cartpole.md

 If force_side is 0 then the cart is pushed to the left with FORCE_MAG force \
 If force_side is 1 then the cart is pushed to the right with FORCE_MAG force

+**Note**: The velocity that is reduced or increased by the applied force is not fixed and it depends on the angle the pole is pointing.
+The center of gravity of the pole varies the amount of energy needed to move the cart underneath it

 - FORCE_MAG is available from the RDDLEnv interface and in the RDDL domain and instance.

 ## State Space